10 Best HVAC Companies in Edina, MN

 Compare Multiple Bids

-Contact at least three HVAC providers for quotes.
-Explain the issues and have technicians visit to inspect your HVAC system if possible.
-Compare the contractors' explanations, solutions, estimated costs, warranties, and timeframes.
-Avoid companies that pressure you or demand payment upfront.
+Get quotes from at least three HVAC contractors.
+Explain your issues and ask if specialists can inspect your system in person.
+Review each company's diagnoses, recommended solutions, estimated cost, warranties, and timelines.
+Avoid companies that pressure you or demand payment before work.

 Check Credentials

-Look for an HVAC company that employs skilled technicians who have the necessary licensure and training.
-HVAC contractors in all states need to obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
-This certification is mandatory for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
-An individual must pass an exam (the type of exam depends on what kind of equipment they intend to work with) to be certified by the EPA.
+It's important to choose an HVAC company that employs technicians with the appropriate qualifications and expertise.
+HVAC contractors in all states have federal requirements from the Environmental Protection Agency (EPA).
+To obtain the EPA Section 608 Technician Certification, a contractor must pass an exam (the type of exam depends on what kind of equipment they intend to work with).
+Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled on a state-by-state basis.

-Minnesota doesn't have state-level licensing requirements for HVAC contractors, although all contractors are required to file a $25,000 mechanical contractor bond with the Department of Labor and Industry.
-There may also be local licensing regulations, so make sure to check with your city or municipal government to make sure your contractor meets all requirements.
-Always check a company's reviews and complaints with organizations such as the Better Business Bureau (BBB), Google Reviews, and Yelp.
+There are no state-level licensing requirements for HVAC technicians in Minnesota, although all contractors are required to file a $25,000 mechanical contractor bond with the Department of Labor and Industry.
+There may also be local licensing regulations, so be sure to check with your city or municipal government to verify that your contractor meets all requirements.
+You should also check a company's reviews and complaints with organizations such as the Better Business Bureau (BBB), Yelp, and Google Reviews.
 You'll want to select a company with positive reviews and a history of good customer service.

 Understand Work Details

 It’s important to understand what the work process is going to look like.
 For HVAC repairs, the company should detail the particular parts that need replacement and why.
 Get confirmation that your technician will clean and test your system afterward to make sure everything is operating properly.
 When getting a replacement, ask your contractor to explain the new HVAC system energy efficiency, brand, estimated installation time, model, and features.
-Before starting the project, you should understand how your provider will size the system appropriately for your home and the price you'll pay.
+Before signing a contract, you should understand how your provider will size the system appropriately for your home and the price you'll pay.

 Compare Warranties